Addressing Longstanding Challenges in Cognitive Science with Language Models: Glossary

 \section{Glossary}

-\begin{itemize} \item \textbf{Large Language Models (LLMs)}: Artificial intelligence systems trained on vast amounts of text data to understand, generate, and process human language. \item \textbf{Knowledge Synthesis}: The process of integrating findings from different studies, disciplines, or sources to create a more comprehensive understanding of a topic. \item \textbf{Fine-tuning}: The process of taking a pretrained foundation model and further training it on a smaller, domain-specific dataset.
-This adapts the model to perform specialized tasks or to adopt a particular style or knowledge base. \item \textbf{Prompting}: The method of providing a specific instruction, question, or context as input to an LLM to guide its output.
-The design of the prompt is crucial for controlling the model's behavior and the quality of its response. \item \textbf{Formal Models}: Theories expressed in a precise mathematical or computational language to eliminate ambiguity and allow for direct simulation and testing. \item \textbf{Measurement Taxonomies}: The systematic classification and organization of measurement instruments (e.g., questionnaires, tasks) according to the psychological constructs they are intended to assess. \item \textbf{Integrated Modeling Frameworks (Cognitive Architectures)}: Broad, unified theories of cognition that aim to explain and predict behavior across a wide range of tasks and domains, rather than focusing on a single phenomenon. \item \textbf{Ecological Validity}: The extent to which the findings of a research study may be generalized to real-life settings. \item \textbf{Semantic Embeddings}: Numerical representations of words, sentences, or documents in a high-dimensional space where proximity corresponds to similarity in meaning. \item \textbf{Jingle--Jangle Fallacies}: The ``jingle" fallacy is the error of assuming two different things are the same because they have the same name, whereas the ``jangle" fallacy is the error of assuming two identical things are different because they have different names. \item \textbf{Foundation Model}: A large-scale AI model trained on a massive amount of broad data that can be adapted to a wide range of downstream tasks. \item \textbf{WEIRD Populations}: An acronym for research participants from Western, Educated, Industrialized, Rich, and Democratic societies, who are overrepresented in psychological research. \item \textbf{Ontologies}: Formal representations of knowledge as a set of concepts within a domain and the relationships that hold between them. \item \textbf{Conceptual Engineering}: The practice of assessing and improving our concepts to better serve our scientific or practical goals. \end{itemize}
+\begin{itemize} \item \textbf{Conceptual Engineering}: The practice of assessing and improving our concepts to better serve our scientific or practical goals. \item \textbf{Ecological Validity}: The extent to which the findings of a research study may be generalized to real-life settings. \item \textbf{Fine-tuned}: The process of taking a pretrained foundation model and further training it on a smaller, domain-specific dataset.
+This adapts the model to perform specialized tasks or to adopt a particular style or knowledge base. \item \textbf{Formal Models}: Theories expressed in a precise mathematical or computational language to eliminate ambiguity and allow for direct simulation and testing. \item \textbf{Foundation Model}: A large-scale AI model trained on a massive amount of broad data that can be adapted to a wide range of downstream tasks. \item \textbf{Integrated Modeling Frameworks (Cognitive Architectures)}: Broad, unified theories of cognition that aim to explain and predict behavior across a wide range of tasks and domains, rather than focusing on a single phenomenon. \item \textbf{Jingle--Jangle Fallacies}: The ``jingle" fallacy is the error of assuming two different things are the same because they have the same name, whereas the ``jangle" fallacy is the error of assuming two identical things are different because they have different names. \item \textbf{Knowledge Synthesis}: The process of integrating findings from different studies, disciplines, or sources to create a more comprehensive understanding of a topic. \item \textbf{Language Models}: Computational models that learn statistical regularities in sequences of linguistic units (e.g., words or tokens).
+They are trained to predict, generate, or represent language, often by estimating the probability of sequences or by encoding text into numerical representations (embeddings).
+Language models may serve different functions, including text generation, semantic similarity, clustering, and prediction. \item \textbf{Ontologies}: Formal representations of knowledge as a set of concepts within a domain and the relationships that hold between them. \item \textbf{Semantic Embeddings}: Numerical representations of words, sentences, or documents in a high-dimensional space where proximity corresponds to similarity in meaning. \item \textbf{Steering}: The method of providing a specific instruction, question, or context as input to a language model to guide its output.
+The design of the prompt is crucial for controlling the model's behavior and the quality of its response. \item \textbf{Taxonomies}: Structured systems for classifying and organizing entities within a domain according to shared properties or conceptual relationships.
+In cognitive science, taxonomies often organize psychological constructs and measurement instruments (e.g., questionnaires, tasks) to clarify conceptual boundaries, reduce redundancy, and support cumulative research. \item \textbf{WEIRD Populations}: An acronym for research participants from Western, Educated, Industrialized, Rich, and Democratic societies, who are overrepresented in psychological research.